Employment Law For Employers

 First, we conduct an early case analysis.
 We interview the key witnesses and collect the key documents.
 This step may seem obvious – indeed, to be expected – but, we believe that important interviews and document reviews are too often postponed until critical witnesses are prepared for deposition.
 The time to prepare the initial litigation analysis is soon after the claim is made or complaint filed.
 This preparation not only helps us litigate to win (if that is the client’s objective), it also helps us assess weaknesses in cases and settle them cost-effectively at the earliest possible stage before our adversaries have mastered the facts and before our clients have incurred substantial fees.
 Second, we collaborate with our in-house contacts to form a unique strategy for each case.
 Third, despite the individuality of each case, we recognize that aspects of employment litigation have repetition; therefore, we use our cutting-edge technology and library of work product from previous cases to streamline the implementation of the chosen strategy.

 Employers frequently require, through a written agreement or handbook, mediation and arbitration in the event of any employment dispute.
-Federal courts are requiring all civil actions to proceed to mediation, and most state courts are doing the same.
+Federal and state courts are requiring all civil actions to proceed to mediation.
 Bruce Miller is also a trained mediator.
 He will use his experience as a mediator to serve his employer client to obtain the best possible resolution at mediation.
 Bruce Miller is highly skilled in employment arbitration and other forms of ADR.
 He can provide the representation your business needs to achieve results that meet your goals.

-In South Carolina, under the "reasonableness test" a covenant not to compete will be enforced if it can be shown that the covenant
+In South Carolina, under the "reasonableness test" a covenant not to compete will be enforced only if all of the following can be shown:

 A covenant not to compete restricts an employee’s ability to compete with this former employer for a limited time within a certain geographical area.
 The covenant must define the scope of the business or work in which the employee is prohibited from engaging.
 If drafted properly, this covenant prohibits the former employee from competing with the employer, regardless of whether the termination of employment was by the employee or employer.